Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 For code that prevents negative affects like downtime, security breaches or poor architecture / technical debt, using an existing customers metric is even more difficult.
 You would only be able to react to very bad events.

-Even if you are working for a single client, using customer feedback to evaluate your process and communication tools experiments will be difficult.

-Then there's the MVP idea - we don't have to worry too much about value delivered by code if we can get feedback from a very cheap investment.
-Let's go back to the Code with Me feature to discuss this.
+So using customer usage statistics as in the ideal example will frequently be impractical.
+Then there's the MVP idea - we don't have to worry too much about value delivered by code if we can get feedback from a very cheap investment or just asking on a forum.

-Even after trying the full feature I still don't know if I will use it much less you ask me about something that doesn't exist yet.
+Even after trying Code with Me, I still don't know if I will use it much less you ask me about something that doesn't exist yet.
 However, releasing a crappy "MVP" Code with Me definitely won't get you any information - the ante is higher than that.

+### What about direct feedback from end users?
+Even if you are working for a single client, using that client's feedback to evaluate the amount of wasted code might still not be viable.
+Many times the client is actually a stakeholder from the people who are paying and not actually a real end user.
+First contact with real end users may require a lot of rework.

+Let's be honest about what user feedback really means.
+Above I mention Netflix, Amazon, Google, Salesforce, Spotify and PagerDuty as examples of agile development, but I've never been invited to give pre-release feedback even after years of using all of their products.

+Of course, they can sometimes use A/B testing to get end user opinion between a few variations, but they cannot afford to release all the way to production on every design choice.
+They can also poll me for information but as an existing customer my views may not reflect potential new customer opinion.
+For instance Intellij's existing customers might hate Code with Me but implementing the feature is all about getting new users.

+Most agile decision-making is still coming from internal opinion as new features and products are shaped long before the code goes live.
+Since there is not a lot of data available, let's take Uclusion's own development as an example.

+I'd estimate we ran at around 40% unused code prior to using our own product.
+Maybe 15% of that was a result of end customer feedback.
+The other 25% came from us discarding what we internally think isn't useful or finding a better way to implement something.

 ### Trusting development teams
-As you can see above, for most teams, the only viable source of information is internal opinion.
+As you can see above, for most teams, the most relevant source of information for evaluating process and communication tools experiments is internal opinion.
 But you can still be data driven by using the opinions of as many employees as possible.

 This is the real principle of self-organizing that almost all agile methodologies espouse.
 If instead the experiment evaluation is put in the hands of a single manager, product manager or project manager, then eventually the team's process innovation will be stifled.

+{% include callout.html
-So to recap, what's your next agile experiment?
-If you don't know you're taking a huge risk generating a lot of code that no one will ever use.
+content="So to recap, what's your next agile experiment?
+If you don't know you're taking a huge risk generating a lot of code that no one will ever use." type="warning" %}